 Following successful completion of verification and validation, the final activities necessary for moving towards product launch need to be completed.
 Dependent upon the assay and market requirements these may include activities such as finalising product labelling and Instructions for Use, CE marking the product or preparing documentation to submit to regulatory authorities.

-Abingdon is a fully integrated assay and reader development and manufacturing business working via an accredited ISO13485:2015 quality management system with manufacturing facilities operating to GMP and registered with the FDA.
+Abingdon is a fully integrated assay and reader development and manufacturing business working via the ISO13485:2016 quality management system with contract manufacturing facilities operating to GMP and registered with the FDA.

 We have extensive experience at developing single target and multiplexed qualitative and quantitative lateral flow tests across a variety of industry sectors.
 If you are currently looking for a lateral flow development partner, please contact us on +44 (0) 1904 406082 or email@example.com to learn about how we help you achieve your assay ambitions.